Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Conclusion

 \begin{IEEEbiography}[{ }]{Kun Xu} received the B.E. and M.E. degrees from Anhui University of Science and Technology, Huainan, China, in 2020 and 2023, respectively.
 He is currently working toward the Ph.D. degree with the Nanjing University of Aeronautics and Astronautics, Nanjing, China.
 His research interests include generative model security, multimedia forensics and trustworthy machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yushu Zhang} (Senior Member, IEEE) received the B.S. degree from the School of Science, North University of China, Taiyuan, China, in 2010, and the Ph.D. degree from the College of Computer Science, Chongqing University, Chongqing, China, in 2014.
-He held various research positions with the City University of Hong Kong, Southwest University, the University of Macau, and Deakin University.
-He is currently a Professor with the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, China.
-His research interests include multimedia security, blockchain, and artificial intelligence.
-He has coauthored more than 200 refereed journal articles and conference papers in these areas.
-He is an Associate Editor of Information Sciences, Journal of King Saud University-Computer and Information Sciences, and Signal Processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shuren Qi} received the Ph.D. degree in computer science from the Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2024.
-He currently is a postdoctoral fellow at the Chinese University of Hong Kong.
+\begin{IEEEbiography}[{ }]{Wenying Wen} (Member, IEEE) received the M.S. degree in computational mathematics from the Inner Mongolia University of Technology, Hohhot, China, in 2010, and the Ph.D. degree in computational mathematics from Chongqing University, Chongqing, China, in 2013.
+She is currently a Professor with the School of Computing and Artificial Intelligence, Jiangxi University of Finance and Economics, Nanchang, China.
+Her research interests include image processing, multimedia security, compressive sensing security, and blockchain. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shuren Qi} received the Ph.D. degree in computer science from the Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2024.
+He currently is a postdoctoral fellow at the City University of Hong Kong.
 He has published academic papers in top-tier venues including the ACM Computing Surveys and IEEE Transactions on Pattern Analysis and Machine Intelligence.
-His research involves the general topics of invariance, robustness, and explainability in computer vision, with a focus on invariant representations, for closing today’s trustworthiness gap in artificial intelligence, e.g., forensic and security of visual data. \end{IEEEbiography}
+His research involves the general topics of invariance, robustness, and explainability in computer vision, with a focus on invariant representations, for closing today's trustworthiness gap in artificial intelligence, e.g., forensic and security of visual data. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Tao Wang} received the M.S. degree in cyberspace security from the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, China, in Apr.
 2024.
 He is currently working toward the Ph.D. degree in cyberspace security with the College of Com puter Science and Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, China.
 His current research interest is image privacy protection. \end{IEEEbiography}